industrial-edge/livetwin-earthquake-detection-ie-fc/docs/Installation.md

 ### Create template
-1) Open LiveTwin UI and go to the "LiveTwin studio" section located in the left main menu
+1) Open LiveTwin UI and go to the "LiveTwin studio" section located in the left main menu.

 2) Go to the Libraries are and click on the "plus" button to add a template.
 New tab pop up in the working area.